brentley/appmeshworkshop/content/mesh_frontend/servicediscovery.md

 ```
 NAMESPACE_ID=$(jq < cfn-output.json -r '.NamespaceId'); \
 aws servicediscovery create-service \
-      --name frontend \
+      --name frontend23 \
       --namespace-id $NAMESPACE_ID \
       --description 'Discovery service for the frontend service' \
       --dns-config 'RoutingPolicy=MULTIVALUE,DnsRecords=[{Type=SRV,TTL=60}]' \
-      --health-check-custom-config 'FailureThreshold=1'
+      --health-check-custom-config FailureThreshold=1
 ```

 {{% notice note %}}
 Check the json output, and write down the value of the **Id** that AWS Cloud Map assigned to the service you just created.
 {{% /notice %}}

 * We will use **Systems Manager State Manager** to configure the EC2 instances that serve the frontend microservice.
+EC2 instances will register themsleves in Cloud Map on startup and deregister on terminaton.
 State Manager uses documents to specify configuration.
 Create a YAML file in your Cloud9 environment named **configure-instance.yml** with the following content:
 ```
 ---
 schemaVersion: '2.2'